 I tried the mask on after a particularly rocky flight, where my skin felt so dry.
 I felt a tingling all over my jawline by the time I got through the passport check.
 I only had 15 minutes to pop it on in between checking into my hotel room and my appearance at a work dinner where someone across the table instantly commented on my glow.

 Though I didn't have time to put any makeup on, my face looked brighter and more quenched, particularly on my forehead, where pigmentation is usually more noticeable when I am dehydrated.
 That sense of tingling dryness was immediately melted away by the combination of 24-karat gold, peptides, and rose damask extract — a trio of ingredients aimed to restore the moisture barrier and plump up the skin.

 The expensive, highly concentrated ingredients are one thing, but what I felt made them go even further was the fact that the mask was made with hydrogel.
 Unlike a traditional cotton sheet mask — where the essence quickly evaporates into the air — the jelly-like material of this mask slows down the evaporation process, giving my skin more time to take it all in.
 This means that the ingredients will penetrate deeper into the dermis since they don't have the option of disappearing into the air.

-While this face mask, retailing at almost £60 for five pieces, certainly isn't cheap, the instant results really wowed me.
+While this face mask, retailing at almost $180 for five pieces, certainly isn't cheap, the instant results really wowed me.
 I can definitely see why starlets rely on it for a quick pick-me-up before red-carpet appearances.
 I would highly recommend keeping a packet or two handy for when your skin is looking tired but an important appearance is imminent — a work presentation, a big party, or even your wedding day.
-If you don't want to commit to a whole box, you can pick up a single pack for £14.